itucsdb1730/itucsdb15/docs/user/Elif Özer.rst

 Admin User
 ----------

 If you are an admin user, you have all the privileges that a regular user has.
-You can also add new musicians to out database, as well as updating the existings ones and deleting them.
+You can also add new musicians to our database, as well as updating the existings ones and deleting them.

 .. figure:: ../images/9.*